caseymanos/Clipforge/CONTRIBUTING.md

 # Contributing to ClipForge

+Note: The main branch currently targets macOS on Apple Silicon (M1/M2/M3) only.
+Windows and Linux builds are not supported for end users at this time.

 Thank you for your interest in contributing to ClipForge!
 We welcome contributions from the community.

 ## Code of Conduct